talha-yaqoob/My-First-Project/README.md

 # My-First-Project
-Author- this is talha yaqoob
+this is my first project
+Author: Talha Yaqoob Gujjar